 - 500 g plums

-- Wash the plums, cut them in half and remove the pits.
-Then cut each half crosswise to have quarters.
+- Wash the plums, cut them in half and remove the stones.
+If you have bigger plums, cut them into quarters.

-- Heat a saucepan over medium heat.
-Put in plums along with the cinnamon, clove, agave syrup and vanilla extract.
-Add 2 tbsp of water and stir.
-(Skip the water if you want the compote to be even thicker.)
+- Heat a pot over medium heat.
+Put in the plums along with the ground cinnamon, ground cloves, agave syrup and vanilla extract.
+Add 2-4 tablespoons of water and stir.
+Cover with a lid.

-- Cook the compote over medium heat for about 15 minutes until the plums are soft and the compote thickens, stirring occasionally.
+- Cook the compote over medium to low heat for about 15 minutes until the plums are soft and the compote thickens, stirring occasionally.

 - It is as delicious served warm or cold, as you like.